opl-/winter-arg-tester/README.md

 If you don't know how to setup tor:

+1. Open a console in the directory you downloaded the code to.
+2. Run `npm install`.
-1. Download and install Tor browser [here](https://www.torproject.org/index.html.en).
+3. Download and install Tor Browser [here](https://www.torproject.org/index.html.en).
-2. Run Tor Browser in background.
+4. Run Tor Browser in background.
-3. Edit config.json and change `"tor": false` to `"tor": true`.
+5. Edit config.json and change `"tor": false` to `"tor": true`.
-4. Start the script as usual in bot or password mode and all traffic will be sent through tor.
+6. Start the script as usual in bot or password mode and all traffic will be sent through tor.

 If you know how to setup tor:

+1. Open a console in the directory you downloaded the code to.
+2. Run `npm install`.
-1. Start tor.
+3. Start tor.
-2. Edit config.json and set `tor` to `{"port": 9050}` (or whichever port you are using).
+4. Edit config.json and set `tor` to `{"port": 9050}` (or whichever port you are using).
-3. Run the script like you normally would.
+5. Run the script like you normally would.